Project Safe Neighborhood: Revitalized in 2021

 The collaboration is part of the U.S. Department of Justice’s enhanced Project Safe Neighborhoods (PSN) Program, a violent crime reduction program incorporating long-standing law enforcement partnerships to help produce a long-term, meaningful reduction in violent crime.
 PSN is a comprehensive approach to public safety, one that includes prevention, enforcement, and reentry efforts.

-The working group will focus its efforts on individuals responsible for violent crimes and significant drug trafficking activities in the area, including those who commit acts of violence while armed with a firearm and those who commit armed drug trafficking.
+The working group focuses its efforts on individuals responsible for violent crimes and significant drug trafficking activities in the area, including those who commit acts of violence while armed with a firearm and those who commit armed drug trafficking.
 As part of the collaborative partnership, members of the LPD, FCSO, ATF, FBI, DEA, and the other law enforcement partners meet regularly to share intelligence and to review cases about the most violent offenders in Lexington, including those cases in which the offender’s conduct involves possession or use of a firearm.
 The cases are evaluated to insure that the most significant penalties will be applied to the offenders, whether in state or federal court.
 The ultimate goal of the collaboration is to reduce violent crime and make Lexington neighborhoods safer for everyone.